multilang-depends/depends/README.md

 ## Enhance lanaguage features and fix issues

-Reporting unsupported language features or fixing existing issues.
+Parse source file is a very trival work.
+There are lots of lanague features need to be handled.
+Reporting unsupported language features or fixing existing issues will make *depends* eolve better.

-## Build useful tools upon *Depends*
+## Build useful tools upon

 To build useful tools, no matter open source tools or commercial tools, for example GUI tool, code visualization, etc.

 ## Become a sponsor

-If your company or institute could become a sponsor of our project, which could keep *depends* project sustainable and focus on the most import technical things.
+If your company or institute becomes a sponsor of our project, which will help us a lot.
+Denotes could help *depends* project more sustainable and involve more contributors.

-# Feedback to us
+# Tell us your usage

-We will be very happy if *Depends* is applied to your project (including commercial projects) or software engineering research.
+We will be very happy if *depends* is used under your project (including commercial projects) or software engineering research.
 Give us feedback on your usage is highly appreciated.
+It will encourage more people to use it.

 # Acknowledgement

-The project built on a lot of existing previous works, especically the excellent work of Jin Wuxia on ENER(https://github.com/jinwuxia/ENRE) and the excellent work of Prof. Yuanfang Cai 's research team(https://www.cs.drexel.edu/~yfcai/) on dependency analysis.
+The project built on a lot of previous works, especically the excellent work of Jin Wuxia on ENER(https://github.com/jinwuxia/ENRE) and the excellent work of Prof. Yuanfang Cai 's research team(https://www.cs.drexel.edu/~yfcai/) on dependency analysis.

 *Depends* is built open the open source projects:
 * Antlr and Antlr Grammar V4 (https://github.com/antlr)
 * Eclipse CDT (www.eclipse.org/cdt)
 * JRuby(https://github.com/jruby/jruby)

-# Authors
+# Founders/Authors
  - Gang ZHANG (https://github.com/gangz)
  - Jin Wuxia (https://github.com/jinwuxia)